North Main–North Detroit Street Historic District

 The North Main–North Detroit Street Historic District is a historic neighborhood on the northern side of the city of Kenton, Ohio, United States.
-Important because of its architecture and because of its prominent early residents, it was declared a historic district in 1985.
+It was declared a historic district in 1985.

 Neighborhood profile

-The blocks of Detroit and Main Streets north of downtown Kenton are largely a residential neighborhood, although institutional structures (especially churches) can also be found in the district.
-This part of the city was settled during the second half of the 19th century and the early decades of the 20th century, at which time Kenton was enjoying its golden age.
-In this neighborhood the city's wealthier residents lived, including prosperous businessmen and owners of small industries.
-Besides its elaborate homes, which were designed in various late Victorian styles of architecture, the district includes Kenton's oldest school and hospital, its armory, the Masonic temple, the former Hardin County Jail, and six churches.
-Among the other components of the district are Immaculate Conception Catholic Church, St. John's Evangelical Church, First United Methodist Church, a park, and numerous wrought-iron fences produced by a Champion Iron Fence Company, a Kenton company.
-One of the houses in the neighborhood, the Sullivan–Johnson House, has been converted into a museum; its displays concentrate on local industries and on Kenton resident Jacob Parrott, a veteran of the Andrews Raid during the Civil War and the first recipient of the Medal of Honor.
+The blocks of Detroit and Main Streets north of downtown Kenton.
+Besides its elaborate homes, which were designed in various late Victorian styles of architecture, the district includes Kenton's Masonic temple, the former Hardin County Jail, and six churches.
+Among the other components of the district are numerous wrought-iron fences produced by a Champion Iron Fence Company, a Kenton company.
+One of the houses in the neighborhood has been converted into a museum; its displays concentrate on Kenton resident Jacob Parrott, a veteran of the Andrews Raid during the Civil War and the first recipient of the Medal of Honor.
 Among the architects who contributed to the district's architecture was Charles Crapsey, a resident of Cincinnati who specialized in ecclesiastical architecture.